WLS-SD/Python-Http-Server/README.md

 # Python-Http-Server
-## This tool is used to make a HTTP Server on your Normal Computer.
+## This tool is used to make a HTTP Server on your Normal Computer Even in Your Android Phone.

 # install This Tool in Your Computer System by just pasting One Line of Commands.